RazeenHussain/razeenhussain.github.io/experience.md

 2022 - Present

 **Responsibilities:**
-- Developed and implemented cutting-edge solutions to enhance visual perception within virtual environments, meticulously fine-tuning the immersive experience to closely mirror real-world interactions.
+- Collaborated closely with clinical psychologists to design and develop several serious games for psychological assessment, leveraging Unity as the primary development platform.
+These games are compatible with VR, Android and WebGL platforms.
 - Partnered with industrial collaborators to create an OCR (Optical Character Recognition) application tailored specifically for the Microsoft Hololens 2, utilizing its unique capabilities within the AR domain.
-- Applied photogrammetry techniques proficiently to reconstruct 3D objects, ensuring high-quality and accurate models for seamless integration into AR/VR applications.
+- Researched various VR locomotion techniques, with a primary focus on enhancing distance perception accuracy.
-- Collaborated closely with Côte d’Azur University to design and develop the Choisis! game, leveraging Unity as the primary development platform.
-This game aimed to assess apathy and was compatible with Android and WebGL platforms.
+- Applied photogrammetry techniques to reconstruct 3D objects, ensuring high-quality and accurate models for seamless integration into AR/VR applications.
 - Collaborated with TU Dresden to assess the efficacy of spatial blurring in both passive and active VR scenarios.
 - Evaluated various foveation techniques applied to VR environments with a focus on the naturalness of the output.
 - Provided comprehensive supervision to multiple undergraduate and master’s students, specifically focusing on research and development of serious games and VR applications.